Learn the Time to Learn: Replay Scheduling in Continual Learning: Experiments

 \subsection{Results on Replay Scheduling with Monte Carlo Tree Search}

-We show the importance of replay scheduling in single CL environments using MCTS.
-We perform extensive evaluation where MCTS is combined with different memory selection and replay methods, varying memory sizes, and show the efficiency of replay scheduling in a memory setting where only 1 example/class is available for replay.
-We compare MCTS to the following scheduling baselines: \begin{itemize}[leftmargin=*, topsep=0pt, noitemsep] \item {\bf Random.} Random policy that randomly selects task proportions from the action space on how to structure the replay memory at every task. \item {\bf Equal Task Schedule (ETS).} Policy that selects equal task proportion such that the replay memory aims to fill the memory with an equal number of samples from every seen task. \item {\bf Heuristic Scheduling (Heuristic).} Heuristic policy that replays tasks with validation accuracy below a certain threshold proportional to the best achieved validation accuracy on the task. \end{itemize} Heuristic scheduling is based on the intuition that forgotten tasks should be replayed.
-The replay memory is filled with $M/k$ samples per task where $k$ is the number of selected tasks.
-If $k=0$, then replay is skipped at the current task.
+In this section, we show the benefits of replay scheduling in single CL environments using MCTS.
+We perform extensive evaluation where we apply MCTS with different memory selection and replay methods, varying memory sizes in different CL settings~\citep{van2019three}, and show the potential efficiency of replay scheduling in a tiny memory setting.

+\textbf{Experimental Setup.} We conduct experiments on several CL benchmark datasets: Split MNIST~\citep{lecun1998gradient, zenke2017continual}, Split FashionMNIST~\citep{xiao2017fashion}, Split notMNIST~\citep{bulatov2011notMNIST}, Permuted MNIST~\citep{goodfellow2013empirical}, and Split CIFAR-100~\citep{krizhevsky2009learning}, and Split miniImagenet~\citep{vinyals2016matching}.
+We use a 2-layer MLP with 256 hidden units for Split MNIST, Split FashionMNIST, Split notMNIST, and Permuted MNIST.
+We apply the ConvNet from \citet{schwarz2018progress,vinyals2016matching} for Split CIFAR-100, and the reduced ResNet-18 from \citet{lopez2017gradient} for Split miniImagenet.
+We use multi-head output layers and assume task labels are available at test time unless stated otherwise, except for Permuted MNIST where single-head output layer is used.
+We measure CL performance using ACC as the average test accuracy across tasks and BWT for forgetting~\citep{lopez2017gradient}, i.e., where $A_{t, i}$ is the test accuracy for task $i$ after learning task $t$.
+We compare MCTS to the baselines: \begin{itemize}[topsep=-2pt, leftmargin=*, noitemsep] \item {\bf Random.} Random policy that randomly selects task proportions from the action space on how to structure the replay memory at every task. \item {\bf Equal Task Schedule (ETS).} Policy that selects equal task proportion such that the replay memory aims to fill the memory with an equal number of samples from every seen task. \item {\bf Heuristic Global Drop (Heur-GD).} Heuristic policy that replays tasks with validation accuracy below a certain threshold proportional to the best achieved validation accuracy on the task. \end{itemize} Heur-GD is based on the intuition that forgotten tasks should be replayed.
+The replay memory is filled with $M/k$ samples per task, where $k$ is the number of selected tasks, but skips replay if $k=0$.
+MCTS and Heur-GD randomly sample 15\% of the training data of each task to use for validation.
+For MCTS, reported results are evaluated on the test set by using replay schedules selected from the validation sets.
+The replay memory $\gM_t$ of size $M$ is sampled before learning task $t$ and is replayed for every batch throughout learning task $t$.
+Memory sizes are set to $M=10$ for Split MNIST, Split FashionMNIST, and Split notMNIST, and $M=100$ for Permuted MNIST, Split CIFAR-100, and Split miniImagenet, unless stated otherwise.